For daily wit & wisdom, get the Almanac newsletter.

 Shutterstock

-Watering Flower Pots
+Watering Flower Pots and Containers

-Flowers and vegetables growing in pots have only a limited amount of soil from which to draw moisture, and their roots can’t expand outward to search for more in dry weather.
+Flowers and vegetables growing in pots have a limited amount of soil from which to draw moisture, and their roots can’t expand outward to search for more in dry weather.
 These are going to be your neediest plantings—especially those in sunny locations—so be sure to check them daily or even twice a day if the weather is hot and dry.
 Remember that wind also tends to dry out your plants more quickly, causing them to wilt.

-When to Water Flower Pots and Containers
+When to Water Flower Pots

 When it comes to containers, it’s better to look for cues on whether the plant needs water versus watering on a set schedule.